 Every student in kindergarten through eighth grade attends a minimum of two 50 minute classes in physical education per week.
 To reflect the National Association of Sport and Physical Education standards by providing meaningful, appropriate games and activities, the elementary physical education program explores and promotes the development of skill-and health-related physical activity components.

 Students also have at least 30 minutes of recess everyday.

-Fourth graders attend weekly music classes taught by a professional music teacher.
+Fifth graders attend weekly music classes taught by a professional music teacher.
 The classes strengthen and integrate basic music skills such as singing and harmonizing, rhythm, reading, writing, theoretical analysis and creating of music and instrument playing.
 Instruction is hands-on and energetic so that children develop enthusiasm for music as a means of artistic expression.
 They also learn active listening techniques as they listen to examples of traditional music from a variety of cultures.